... Moiré & Bezel Ring

 To reproduce all rings (except for Delta), obtain a 1.25" diameter aluminum tube (not pipe) with today a starting wall thickness of 0.125."
 The outside surface is maintained (except for the slightest 0.005" cleaning) - only the inside surface got machined down.
 From there, however, they all differ significantly as shown in a cross-section lineup below, all to the same scale:

 The number below the name is our certainty of the details and dimensions we have of each, "10" being rock solid assured and "1" being a total guess.
-Alpha, Gamma, Delta, Epsilon, and Zeta have been measured in person or by ultra-sharp up-close photos.
+Alpha, Gamma, Delta, Epsilon and Zeta have been measured in person or by ultra-sharp up-close photos.
 The others are determined by screen caps of various clarity - with an initial assumption that they have the same 1.245" outer diameter as those that are actually measured.
 In Theta, Iota and Kappa, the best photos available hint of one large side groove each, so the other smaller grooves shown are suspected given the large one's location.
-Beta's best close-up in Day of the Dove roughly confirms overall dimensions to be like Alpha's, and there are good signs of two possible grooves, but we'll have to wait until HD BlueRay to know better.
-While one clear shot of Eta's ring indicates it to be the most slender of all, the grooves added here are conjecture based on overall bright and dark patches.
+Beta's best close-up in Day of the Dove roughly confirms overall dimensions to be like Alpha's and shows hints of two possible grooves.
+For Eta, we have absolutely no information whatsoever on its side grooves.
 Delta's has been measured digitally from museum close-ups (since we can perfectly match up the known pattern that fits into it) to be a bit larger - with a 1.27" outer diameter.
-No outside surface cleaning; this looks to be raw pipe.
+It shows no signs of outside surface cleaning; this looks to be raw pipe.
 This larger size is nominally within manufacturing tolerances for a 1-1/4" tube, but since it is so different from the others, it could also be from different pipe stock or cut earlier (as parts for a preliminary model) or later (as a replacement for a previously lost piece).
 You can obtain dimensions for accurately machining these from The Plans page. |

 ||